allenai/manipulathor/README.md

 **AI2-THOR <43f62a0> 🧞.** To ensure reproducible results, please install this version of the AI2THOR.

+After installing the requirements, you should start the xserver by running [this script](scripts/startx.py) in the background.
+Finally, you can start playing with the environment using [our example jupyter notebook](scripts/example_notebook.ipynb).

 ## 📝 ArmPointNav Task Description

 <img src="media/armpointnav_task.png" alt="" width="100%">